-Sugar alcohol is commonly used to replace the sugar in products like sugar-free foods or chewing gum.
+Sugar alcohol is commonly used to replace sugar in products like sugar-free foods or chewing gum.
 They are usually in things like protein bars, drinks, baked goods, and most sugar-free foods.
 Sugar alcohol acts as a dietary fiber and can be resistant to digestion.
-They are also a FODMAP.
+They are also FODMAP.
 Sugar alcohol can be found in fruits and vegetables which is natural.
 However, most of them are processed from other sugars like glucose that is in cornstarch.

 Tips to Reduce Bloating